DFPercush/PhysicalQuantity/README.txt

 	For embedded use, you will need to build and run the 'genhashtables' binary on a PC first, before you try to cross compile for the target system, because the unit lookup hash tables are not included in the repo, for space reasons.
 Does not apply if using NO_HASHING.
+Users who plan on using this code on a PC will still have to do this, but it's set up as part of the build process.
 The output of genhashtables should be copied or piped to
 	include\PhysicalQuantity\hashTables.h
-If building with Visual Studio, a custom build step will handle this automatically.

 	If you think you might be creating new commits and pull requests, you will need to tell git not to track changes to certain config files.